carlojavier/TinyApp/README.md

 # TinyApp Project

-A rustic simple web application built with Node and Express that enables URL-shortening.
+A simple web application built with Node and Express that enables URL-shortening.

 ## The Goal